ericreeves/sentinel-restrict-base-modules/README.md

 The module has two parameters:

-base_modules_prefix: The prefix of base/core Modules that should not directly be utilized in a given Project. param approved_project_prefix: The prefix of Project names that should be allowed to utilize base/core Modules.
+base_modules_prefix: The prefix of base/core Modules that should not directly be utilized in a given Project.

+approved_project_prefix: The prefix of Project names that should be allowed to utilize base/core Modules.